ml-ensemble/ml-ensemble.github.io/info/source/start/ensembles.rst

 different classes of layers.
 Instead of setting parameters upfront during instantiation, the user specified parameters for each layer when calling ``add``.
-The user must thus specify what type of layer is being added (blend, super learner, subsemble), estimators, preprocessing if applicable, and any layer-specific parameters.
+The user must thus specify what type of layer is being added (blend, super learner, subsemble, temporal), estimators, preprocessing if applicable, and any layer-specific parameters.
 The Sequential ensemble is best illustrated through an example::

     >>> from mlens.ensemble import SequentialEnsemble